Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Methodology

-However, preliminary investigations reveal a fundamental difficulty: while eigenvalues generally exhibit continuous dependence on parameters, the eigenfunctions are notoriously difficult to predict directly.
-This difficulty stems from the behavior of non-selfadjoint spectra under perturbation.
-As described by matrix perturbation theory \cite{stewart1990matrix}, when eigenvalues form a \textbf{cluster} or undergo \textbf{crossing} (e.g., $|\lambda_i| \approx |\lambda_{i+1}|$ as $n({x})$ varies), the corresponding eigenvectors become extremely sensitive to perturbations.
-The eigenvectors may rotate rapidly or discontinuously within the invariant subspace spanned by the cluster.
-Consequently, the mapping $n({x}) \mapsto u_i$ becomes highly non-smooth or even discontinuous due to index switching, necessitating complex mode-matching algorithms and extremely large training datasets to resolve.
+Our goal is to learn the operator $\mathcal{G}: n({x}) \mapsto \{(\lambda_i, u_i)\}_{i=1}^K$, mapping the parameter $n({x})$ to the first $K$ eigenpairs (sorted by the modulus of the eigenvalues).
+One might try to train neural operators to regress $\lambda_i$ and $u_i$ directly similar to \cite{li2025operator}.
+However, preliminary investigations reveal a fundamental difficulty: while eigenvalues generally exhibit continuous dependence on parameters, the eigenfunctions are difficult to predict.
+This stems from the behavior of non-self-adjoint spectra under perturbation.
+Due to the classic perturbation theory in \cite{stewart1990matrix}, the sensitivity of an eigenvector is inversely proportional to the separation between its associated eigenvalue and the rest of the spectrum.
+When eigenvalues form a cluster or approach a crossing point as $n(x)$ varies, the individual eigenvectors become ill-conditioned and can rotate rapidly within the invariant subspace.
+In practical computations, this phenomenon manifests as "index switching" or highly non-smooth behavior in the mapping $n(x) \mapsto u_i$.
+Consequently, these discontinuities pose significant challenges for mode-matching algorithms and necessitate substantial training data.

-To overcome the instability of individual eigenvectors, we pivot to learning the \textbf{eigensubspace}.
-Although individual eigenvectors are unstable near crossings, the invariant subspace associated with a cluster of eigenvalues is stable, provided the cluster is separated from the rest of the spectrum (refer to Section \ref{sec:SubStable} for a detailed proof of subspace stability).

-Therefore, instead of predicting unstable eigenvectors, we propose to learn the mapping from $n({x})$ to eigensubspace $\mathcal{U}_K = \text{span}\{u_1, \dots, u_K\}$.
-Once the subspace is accurately predicted, the individual eigenpairs are recovered via the Rayleigh-Ritz procedure, which solves the small-scale projected eigenvalue problem, as introduced in Section \ref{sec:RayeighRitz}.
-This hybrid approach combines the differentiability of subspace mappings with the numerical robustness of classical linear algebra.
+As illustrated in Fig.~\ref{fig:ev_cluster}, the first 12 eigenvalues naturally organize into five well-separated clusters in the complex plane: $\{\lambda_1, \lambda_2\}$, $\{\lambda_3\}$, $\{\lambda_4\}$, $\{\lambda_5, \lambda_6, \lambda_7, \lambda_8\}$, and $\{\lambda_9, \lambda_{10}, \lambda_{11}, \lambda_{12}\}$.
+Eigenvalues belonging to the same cluster share similar eigenfunction modal structures, as shown by the inset visualizations.
+Within each cluster, the eigenvalues are closely interspersed and their ordering by modulus frequently changes across different realizations of $n(x)$, making magnitude-based indexing unreliable.
+In contrast, eigenvalues belonging to different clusters remain well separated in the complex plane across all samples, enabling unambiguous discrimination between clusters.
+This cluster structure motivates us to learn the mapping from $n({x})$ to eigenspace $\mathcal{U}_K = \text{span}\{u_1, \dots, u_K\}$.
+Then the individual eigenpairs are recovered via the Rayleigh-Ritz procedure, which solves a small-scale projected eigenvalue problem (see Section~\ref{sec:RayeighRitz}).
+We shall prove that the eigenspace associated with a cluster of eigenvalues is stable, provided the cluster is separated from the rest of the spectrum (see Section \ref{sec:SubStable} on subspace stability).